-Remark 2.6.
+Remark 2.7.
 Although we assume that $f: X \to Y$ is a projective morphism of complex algebraic varieties such that Y is smooth in [FFS, Corollary 1], the results in [FFS] are also valid in the analytic case where f is a proper Kähler morphism on each irreducible component of X, Y is a complex manifold, and (X, D) is an analytic simple normal crossing pair.
 For the details, see [FFS, 4.7.
 Remark].
 If $f: X \to Y$ is projective, then everything works well in Saito's usual framework of mixed Hodge modules (see [Sa1] and [Sa2]).
 When f is only a proper Kähler morphism on each irreducible component of X, we have to use the decomposition theorem for proper Kähler morphisms announced in [Sa3].
-The reader can find some remarks and supplementary results in [Sa5].